Analysis | After Jordan Love struggles in his first start, the Packers’ future isn’t any clearer

 “Once I hit the field, there were some nerves there,” Love said.
 “After that, I was able to settle down a little bit.”

+NFL Week 9: Jaguars and Broncos pull off big upsets; Jordan Love struggles in place of Aaron Rodgers

-Love’s lack of first-team repetitions surfaced when throwing to Davante Adams.
+Love’s lack of first-team repetitions surfaced when he was throwing to Davante Adams.
 He may be the best wide receiver in football, but even Adams requires a connection with his quarterback.
 Love targeted Adams 14 times, completing only six passes.

 “It takes time being able to build that chemistry,” Love said.

 Watching from home, Yost could sense how the layoff affected Love early.
-A few times, Yost could tell Love knew where he wanted to go with a pass quicker than his body would allow, and he rushed the throw.
+A few times, Yost could tell Love knew where he wanted to go with a pass quicker than his body would allow, so he rushed the throw.
 Love missed a few back-shoulder passes Yost knows he usually nails.
-On one early third down, with a defender in his face, he threw behind Adams over the middle rather in stride, costing a conversion.
+On one early third down, with a defender in his face, he threw behind Adams over the middle rather than in stride, costing a conversion.
 Yost said Love possesses the accuracy necessary to make the pass.

 “He’ll get better as he does it under live action,” Yost said.
 “It’s been a while since anybody’s been able to hit him.
 In practice, they run by you and let you make the throw.
 That’s kind of a learning-on-Sunday throw.”